telepresenceio/telepresence.io/docs/v2.5/quick-start/index.md

 # Telepresence Quickstart

-Telepresence is an OSS tool that enables you to set up remote development environments for Kubernetes where you can still access your favorite local tools like IDEs & debuggers.
+Telepresence is an OSS tool that enables you to set up remote development environments for Kubernetes where you can still use all of your favorite local tools like IDEs, debuggers, and profilers.

 ## Prerequisites

    - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), the Kubernetes command-line tool, or the OpenShift Container Platform command-line interface, [oc](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli_cli-developer-commands).
-   - A Kubernetes deployment and service.
+   - A Kubernetes Deployment and Service.

 Warning: Don’t have access to Kubernetes cluster?
 Try Telepresence in a free remote Kubernetes cluster without having to mess with your production environment.
 [Get Started >](https://app.getambassador.io/cloud/welcome?select=developer&utm_source=telepresence&utm_medium=website&utm_campaign=quickstart).

 ## Install telepresence on your machine

-Install Telepresence by running the commands below for your OS.
-If you are not the administrator of your cluster, you will need [administrative RBAC permissions](https://www.getambassador.io/docs/telepresence/latest/reference/rbac/#administrating-telepresence) to install and use Telepresence in your cluster.
+Install Telepresence by running the relevant commands below for your OS.
+If you are not the administrator of your cluster, you will need [administrative RBAC permissions](https://www.getambassador.io/docs/telepresence/latest/reference/rbac/#administrating-telepresence) to install and use the Telepresence traffic-manager in your cluster.

 <Platform.TabGroup>
 <Platform.MacOSTab>